frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 - The next level has two calls: `fibonacci(n-1)` and `fibonacci(n-2)`.
 - The level after that has four calls, and so on.

-Each level of the tree doubles the number of calls.
+Each level of the tree results in a doubling of calls.
 If we keep doubling for each level until we reach the base case, we end up with about $2^n$ calls.
-This exponential growth means the time complexity of the function is $O(2^n)$, meaning a exponencial growth.
+This exponential growth results in a time complexity of O(2^n), meaning a exponencial growth.
 This is quite inefficient because the number of calls increases very quickly as $n$ gets larger.

 The space complexity depends on how deep the recursion goes.
 Every time the function calls itself, it adds a new frame to the call stack.

-- The deepest the function goes is $n$ levels (from `fibonacci(n)` down to `fibonacci(0)` or `fibonacci(1)`).
+- The maximum depth of recursion is $n$ levels (from `fibonacci(n)` down to `fibonacci(0)` or `fibonacci(1)`).

 Therefore, the space complexity is $O(n)$, because the stack can grow linearly with $n$.